 - Some people have an extra rib known as a cervical rib.
 This arises from the last cervical vertebra and can be present on either side of the body or on both sides.
 The rib may be only partially developed.

 - Most cervical ribs cause no problems.
-Occasionally they may press on nerves or blood vessels and contribute to a condition known as thoracic outlet syndrome.
+Occasionally, they may press on nerves or blood vessels and contribute to a condition known as thoracic outlet syndrome.

-The Hyoid Bone and the Ossicles
+The Hyoid Bone

 - Unlike nearly all other bones, the hyoid bone isn't connected to another bone.
 It's held in place by muscles.

 - The larynx, or voice box, houses the vocal cords that produce sound.
 The tongue and the hyoid bone allow a wider variety of vocalizations to be produced than the vocal cords on their own.